Enrolments at St Patrick’s College, Year 7 2025

 Entry Year 8-12

 Application for enrolment into Years 8 – 12 can be lodged at any time during the College year.
-However parents should be aware that enrolments later in the year could be difficult if the number of enrolment applications exceeds the number of places available for a particular year level.
 Enrolment forms should be accompanied by a copy of the student’s most recent school report, evidence of sacraments undertaken and details of a senior contact person at the student’s current school.
-To be processed the enrolment form must be accompanied by the enrolment application fee of $50.

-Interviews for Years 8 to 12 will be scheduled at a time most convenient for the family and will be conducted by a member of the College enrolment team.
-Parents will be notified of the status of the enrolment application within four weeks of the interview.
+Interviews for Years 8 to 12 will be conducted by the Deputy Principal.
+Parents will be notified of the status of the enrolment application within one week of the interview.